wxie2017/wxie2017.github.io/pages/speech/keynote-why-how-stop-buying-new-laptop.md

 1. Use low energy software

-My current laptops all run on GNU/Linux, to be brief I call it GNU, with several distros, 2 Debian, 1 Guix specially designed to work on old computers.
+My current laptops all run on GNU/Linux, to be brief we call it GNU, with several distros, 2 Debian, 1 Guix specially designed to work on old computers.
 The use of a GNU operating system is not a mere suggestion.
 There’s no way you’re going to revive an old laptop if you stick to Microsoft Windows or Apple OS because the machine would freeze instantly.
 GNU